An Active Learning Framework for Efficient Robust Policy Search: Active Learning for Efficient Trajectory Sampling

-We analyze one such instantiation based on EPOpt.
-The trajectory selection scheme is the same as in EPOpt, to generate samples of the bottom $\epsilon$ percentile of trajectories.
-The difference is that this is done by sampling a batch of parameters from $\mathcal{P}$, and collecting trajectories for only those that are in the worst $\epsilon$ percentile according to the function fit by the active learner.
-Bandit algorithms are natural choices for active learning as they directly satisfy the aforementioned requirements, and are well studied in both Multi-Armed Bandit (\cite{al-mab,al-ucb-mab}) as well as Linear Stochastic Bandit (\cite{al-lsb}) settings.
-Since the parameter space is invariably continuous, we turn to LSBs as the active learner in our experiments.
-Feedback is given to it in an adversarial manner, being proportional to the negative of the return obtained on that sampled trajectory.
+We analyze one such instantiation based on the CVaR objective for parameter selection.
+To generate samples of the bottom $\epsilon$ percentile of trajectories, a batch of parameters is sampled from $\mathcal{P}$, and trajectories are collected only for those that are in the worst $\epsilon$ percentile of performance according to $\hat{\eta}_{\theta}$.
+The use of Bandit algorithms for active learning is well studied in both Multi-Armed Bandit \cite{al-mab,al-ucb-mab} as well as Linear Stochastic Bandit \cite{al-lsb} settings.
+The parameter spaces involved in Robust RL are invariably continuous.
+LSBs and Gaussian Process Regression are two well-known approaches that can perform active regression on continuous spaces.
+LSBs, however, are specialized in the sense that they quickly seek out areas that lead to high reward, a property that we make use of as described shortly.
+Considering that Gaussian Processes are more computationally expensive, and also that LSBs are simpler to implement and can be very efficient, especially when data is scarce, we turn to LSBs as the active learner in our experiments.

+Its arms are simply a large enough collection of parameters spread across $\mathbb{P}$.
+Pulling an arm $p\in\mathbb{P}$ results in a trajectory being sampled at $p$.
+Feedback is given to the bandit in an adversarial manner, being proportional to the negative of the return obtained on that sampled trajectory.
 This causes it to seek out regions with low performance, and in the process learn about the performance across $\mathcal{P}$.
+This behaviour is especially useful for identifying the worst-case parameters that are used in optimizing the CVaR objective.

 We note that although the bandit's learning phase is inherently serial, it is still possible to collect the trajectories for the estimated worst $\epsilon$ percentile of parameters in parallel.